What is Founder?

 - non-structural starch overload

 NOTE: the horses have NOT YET foundered, but were prone to it… and deemed likely to founder had they not received the quick preventive treatment.
-Some speculation is that temporary restriction of blood flow BEFORE (foundering), but after the dangerous situation, is similar to pumping the stomach if something bad was eaten.
+Some speculation is that temporary restriction of blood flow BEFORE (laminitis), but after the dangerous situation, is similar to pumping the stomach if something bad was eaten.
+Founder happens after laminitis begins, and the treatment is different depending on the stage and circumstances.

 If it (the ice baths) are done quickly enough, it has shown to help prevent the problem or limit the damage.
 Chris Pollitt, BVSc, PhD, head of the Australian Equine Laminitis Research Unit, shared some ideas on the function and uses of cryotherapy at the 4th “Promoting Excellence Symposium” of the Florida Association of Equine Practitioners (FAEP) in 2008.
 Pollitt said two factors emerged in clinical trials as “crucial to the success” of early intervention and duration of treatment.